t-bast/lightning-docs/spam-prevention.md

 The oldest [proposal](https://lists.linuxfoundation.org/pipermail/lightning-dev/2015-August/000135.html) discusses to provide proof of channel closures in case of misbehaving peers not failing/succeeding HTLC quickly.
-E.g with Alice sending a HTLC to Caroll through Bob, if Caroll doesn't respond within a short amount of time, Bob should have close his channel with her and present the closing transaction as a proof to Alice to clear himself from the routing failure.
+E.g with Alice sending a HTLC to Caroll through Bob, if Caroll doesn't respond within a short amount of time, Bob should close his channel with her and present the closing transaction as a proof to Alice to clear himself from the routing failure.

 This scheme introduces a diverse set of concernes : requirement to understand channel types across